-Tomas Peña: You’ve said that you reinterpret Cuban music through the heart and ears of a jazz musician.
+Tomas Peña: You have said that you reinterpret Cuban music through the “heart and ears of a jazz musician.”

 Mark Weinstein: Two things are apparent from the three versions of Cuban Roots when contrasted with much of Latin jazz.
 The first is that my music is rooted in deep Cuban folkloric traditions.
 The second is that the music has little to do with mainstream Cuban dance band music or salsa or even most Latin jazz (no drums, no timbales).
 Also, I don’t play a charanga style flute.
 However, most important I don’t feel constrained by what is going on around me in popular dance music or even contemporary Latin jazz.
 I play how the music moves me, and I am a jazz musician, heart, ears, soul, and chops.
 I am a jazz musician brought up in the 60s when jazz musicians were expected to be innovators.

-TP: After so many years as an established trombonist, why did you switch to the flute?
+TP: After so many years as an established and highly respected trombonist, why did you switch to the flute?

 MW: I had been working with salsa bands for some time, and I was always intrigued by folkloric percussion, which I thought would be suited to free jazz soloing because of the internal complexity of the patterns.
 I had some source albums of folkloric material that Barry Rogers had turned me on to, so I picked the strongest melodies and made a demo of three charts with friends, including Edy Martinez on piano and Phil Newsum from Larry Harlow’s band on drums.
 Al Santiago, of blessed memory, dared to let me record the album for Musicor Records.

-TP: The album was recorded in one three-hour session, and all the tracks are complete first takes.
+TP: As I understand it, the album was recorded in one three-hour session, and all the tracks are complete first takes.

 MW: At first none of the drummers would touch the project since playing toque de santos with jazz instruments seemed sacrilegious.
 However, when Julito Collazo said he would do it, I got the most knowledgeable drummers in the city, although they played conga drums rather than batá.
 I picked Arnie Lawrence to play alto since he is a mambo dance instructor and a demon alto player.
 I knew that the rhythm wouldn’t throw him.
 Mario Rivera was the baritone sax player in the music and still is.
 Chick Corea was playing with me in Herbie Mann’s band, and I know he had the best timing and the best ears.
 Bass was a problem since I needed someone who would stay out of the way of the drums and with an open mind.
 Bobby Valentin had just switched from the trumpet to the bass, and I had enormous faith in his musicianship.
 I wrote the charts with plenty of room for blowing.
 We had one rehearsal and played the entire album in one session.
 At the very end, I saw the head of Musicor Records screaming at Al Santiago, but the date was already in the can, and with little mixing or concern for the sound it was released.

-TP: To benefit the reader, who might not be familiar with the jargon or the significance of playing “Toques de Santo” in a secular (commercial) setting, could you explain?
+TP: For the benefit of readers who are not familiar with the jargon or the significance of playing “Toques de Santo” in a secular (commercial) setting, please elaborate.